Ramlugun Chandrakiran1, Mohadeb-Somar Jhassu Varsha Naveena2, Somar Mirinal3*

 Education level (private)

 As far as education level is concerned, there was one significant difference among its subscales, as shown in Table 18 below.
-Figures show that patients who attended primary school were significantly less satisfied than those who attended secondary school (t = -3.017, = 0.008) at the 1 % level.
+Figures show that patients who attended primary school were significantly less satisfied than those who attended secondary school (t = -3.017, p = 0.008) at the 1 % level.

 Table 18: Pairwise comparisons of Education level